kuertee/x4-mod-ui-extensions/README.md

 Map Menu: selectComponent mode
 ==============================
 The selectComponent mode is now available to use from directly within the Map Menu.
 In the base game, the use of this mode is limited to conversations triggered from the Mission Director (md).
-E.g. &lt;open_conversation_menu menu="MapMenu" param="[0, 0, true, player.entity, null, 'selectComponent', ['kTFTR_set_destination', [class.ship_s, class.ship_m, class.ship_l, class.ship_xl, class.station]]]" /&gt;.
+E.g. `<open_conversation_menu menu="MapMenu" param="[0, 0, true, player.entity, null, 'selectComponent', ['kTFTR_set_destination', [class.ship_s, class.ship_m, class.ship_l, class.ship_xl, class.station]]]" />`.
 Which then triggers an "event_conversation_next_section" with the menu.modeparam[1] as the section of the conversation.
 In this version, this mode can be called directly from the Map Menu.

 To use:
 1. Call "mapMenu.setSelectComponentMode (returnsection, classlist, category, playerowned, customheading, screenname)"